ssharma2712/Little-Bootstraps/README.md

 r              : a numeric value specifying the number of bootstrap replicate trees for a little sample to use.
 If r = NULL, inferred trees from all replicates for a little sample are used.

-output_file    : a character vector specifying the output file name.
+output_tree    : a character vector specifying the output file name.
 The output is an object of class "phylo"  in ‘.nwk’ format that contains BCLs.
-If output_file = NULL, the output file name will be 'output_tree_lb.nwk'.
+If output_tree = NULL, the output file name will be 'output_tree_lb.nwk'.

 precision      : TRUE/FALSE.
 If TRUE (T), output files are objects of class "phylo"  in ‘.nwk’ format.
 If output_file = NULL, the output file name will be 'output_tree_lb.nwk', and 'output_tree_lb_precision.nwk'
 ```